-Usually at some point between 6 and 6:30am, I’m squeaking our bedroom door open, leaving the precious air conditioning, hitting the immediate wall of humidity, to make my way downstairs to begin the day before the girls wake up.
+Usually at some point between 6 and 6:30am, I’m squeaking our bedroom door open, leaving the precious air conditioning, hitting the immediate wall of humidity, to make my way downstairs to begin a new day before the girls wake up.

 I am sure to have my cellphone in hand with my flashlight app turned on.
 Pretty much every single morning, I peek out my door and there is a creature of some kind just outside our room.